jvtarss/ema-dashboard-git/README.md

 # EMA Dashboard

 Frontend of the Eucalyptus MicroRNA Archive (EMA), a curated database of microRNAs in *Eucalyptus grandis*.
-This repository contains only the web dashboard; the curated database, backend schema, and analysis pipeline live in a separate repository ([jvtarss/ema-2026](https://github.com/jvtarss/ema-2026)).
+This repository contains only the web dashboard; **the curated database, backend schema, and analysis pipeline are not available publicly.**

 **Live dashboard:** https://jvtarss.github.io/ema-dashboard-git

 ## About EMA

 EMA integrates three independent public small RNA sequencing studies (vegetative tissue, somatic embryogenesis, tension wood formation) into a single, locus-resolved catalog of 99 curated miRNAs, with study-level evidence tracking, expression profiles, differential expression results, and predicted miRNA-target and protein-protein interaction networks.
-See the main repository for the curated data files, database schema, and full methodology.

 ## Stacks

 - React + TypeScript